SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_MVP-DEC32-4-IP.md

 # Evertz MVP-DEC32-4-IP

-This driver is used to monitor **Evertz** **MVP-DEC32-4-IP** decoders, which can decode 32 IP streams in total.
+This connector is used to monitor **Evertz** **MVP-DEC32-4-IP** decoders, which can decode 32 IP streams in total.

 ## About

 All data is retrieved using a single SNMP connection.

-The driver can export DVE elements that display information for each stream and stream-related data.
+The connector can export DVE elements that display information for each stream and stream-related data.

 ## Installation and configuration